Introduction to Sexual Orientation and Gender Identity. In order to better understand we need to review some basic concepts.

 Diversity of Human Sexuality is Normal

 Dr. Cynthia Chappell is a microbiologist/immunologist doing research on infectious disease topics.
 She is also a PFLAG mom who continues to educate herself and others about gay, lesbian, bisexual, transgender issues.
-She studied medical and scientific literature on Human Sexual Orientation (some 275 papers) focusing on those with confirmed studies done in a sound scientific method.
+She reviewed medical and scientific literature on Human Sexual Orientation (some 275 papers) focusing on those with confirmed studies done in a sound scientific method.
 Following is a short discussion of Biological Diversity.
 Her entire presentation is presented in the course “Science of Sexual Orientation”.

 Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+): These are the most common labels adopted by individuals who are sexual or gender minorities.